temporalio/documentation/docs-src/cloud/prerequisites-to-exporting-workflow-history.md

 id: prerequisites-to-exporting-workflow-history
 title: Prerequisites
 sidebar_label: Prerequisites
-description: Prerequisites to exporting the Workflow History include, setting up an S3 bucket, an AWS Account ID, and an optional server-side encryption..
+description: Prerequisites to exporting the Workflow History include, setting up an S3 bucket, an AWS Account ID, and an optional server-side encryption.
   - temporal cloud
   - workflow history export
   - prerequisites
 ---

-Before configuring the Export Sink, please complete the following steps in AWS:
+Before configuring the Export Sink, ensure you have the following:

-1. The AWS S3 bucket name to be used for exporting the Workflow History.
+1. An AWS Account with write permission to an S3 bucket.
+2. An AWS S3 bucket.
    1. The S3 bucket must reside in the same region as your Namespace.
-2. The AWS Account ID that owns the S3 bucket.
-3. (optional) The KMS ARN associated with the S3 bucket.
+3. (optional) A KMS ARN associated with the S3 bucket.